 The Global Warming Solution Act of 2006 created a comprehensive, multi-year program to reduce GHG emissions in California.
 The Department works closely with the California Air Resources Board and the Administration's Climate Action Team (CAT) to support the development and implementation of the California Climate Action Program.
-The Department also collaborates with local and regional agencies, academic and research institutions, non-governmental organizations (NGOs), and other environmental and energy stakeholders to advance the state's climate change objectives.
+The Department also collaborates with local and regional agencies, academic and research institutions, non-governmental organizations (NGOs), and other environmental and energy stakeholders to advance the State's climate change objectives.

-Governor Schwarzenegger's 2008 Executive Order (EO) S-13-08 directed state agencies to plan for sealevel rise and climate impacts, calling for enhancements to the state's management of climate impacts from sea level rise, increased temperatures, shifting precipitation, and extreme weather events.
-Climate change is expected to significantly affect the Bay Area's public health, air quality, and transportation infrastructure through sea-level rise and increasingly frequent and extreme weather.
+Governor Schwarzenegger's 2008 Executive Order (EO) S-13-08 directed state agencies to plan for sea-level rise and climate impacts, calling for enhancements to the State's management of climate impacts from sea level rise, increased temperatures, shifting precipitation, and extreme weather events.

+Climate change is expected to significantly affect the Bay Area's public health, air quality, and transportation infrastructure through rising sea-levels and increasingly frequent and extreme weather.
 In the Bay Area, the single largest source of GHG emissions is fossil fuel consumption in the transportation sector.
-The transportation sector, mainly emissions from cars, trucks, buses, trains, and ferries, contribute over 40 percent of total GHG emissions in the region.
-California Executive Order (EO) B-30-15 (2015) directs state agencies to integrate current and future climate conditions into all planning and investment decisions.
-AB-1482 Climate Adaptation (2015) requires all state agencies and Departments to prepare for climate change impacts.
+The transportation sector, mainly emissions from cars, trucks, buses, trains, and ferries, contributes over 40 percent of total GHG emissions in the region.
+California Executive Order (EO) B-30-15 (2015) directs State agencies to integrate current and future climate conditions into all planning and investment decisions.
+AB-1482 Climate Adaptation (2015) requires all state agencies and departments to prepare for the impacts of climate change.

 Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG) jointly adopted Plan Bay Area 2050 in October 2021.
 As required under SB 375, this Regional Transportation Plan/Sustainable Communities Strategies (RTP/SCS) lays out how land use and transportation can work together to reduce GHG emissions.
-Within this context, this plan will help develop innovative strategies and evaluate strategy effectiveness for reducing GHG emissions and informing the development of the SCS for the 9-county Bay Area region.
+Within this context, this plan will help develop innovative strategies, evaluate strategy effectiveness for reducing GHG emissions, and inform the SCS development for the 9-county Bay Area region.